Board Game Business Podcast

 Direct download: wondercon.mp3

-Category:general -- posted at: 8:58am PDT
+Category:general -- posted at: 8:58am PST

 We talk about improving the relationship between a publisher and an artist.
 What are some tips to make it mutually beneficial?